Rickzinho3/Sistema-de-banco/README.ENGLISH.md

 > new function `root`

-The root function will be executed together with the script, using the following blockr:
+The root function will be executed together with the script, using the following block:
 ```Python
 def root():
     # function code